Thang285/A_data_pipeline_analyzing_log_from_an_recruitment_plaform/README.md

 ![image](https://github.com/Thang285/A_near_realtime_data_pipeline_analyzing_log_from_an_recruitment_platform/assets/116457922/e04bbc20-b85a-479f-9cf9-a3ebb617072a)

 ### Log data
 Raw log data from webites is stored in Cassandra then processed with Spark.
 Processed data is finalized with data from MySQL and would be stored in MySQL.
-After that, Grafana would take data from MySQL to generate dashboards
+After that, Grafana would take data from MySQL to generate dashboards.
 Initially, Log data contains:
 ```sh
 .